Legislators Take Aim At Star Wars Battlefront II, EA Over 'Gambling In Games' - Slashdot

 It's a store if you can go in and put down money and buy a specific item, like I go to grocery store, and put down a few bucks and can buy milk.

 That's not gambling.
 What is gambling is if the store gives some "unknown" reward for your few dollars.
-You may get milk (5% chance), or you may get a dead rat 90% chance, or a character card for a random cha
+You may get milk (5% chance), or you may get a dead rat 90% chance, or a character card for a random character.
+You don't get to choose before hand.
+In ME:Andromeda, they score items and characters in 4 levels (common, uncommon, rare, very rare, or bronze, silver, gold and platinum).
+The platinum/very rare stuff is powerful, w/good attributes, bronze/common -- not so much.

+You can't sell or give items or chars to others -- so once you have an item or character, you won't get it again.
+Items like special ammo, or power bonuses, etc, are "disposable", but it's random there as well -- if you don't pay, you don't get the item.

+I don't get your casino option -- if you don't pay, you don't get chance to

 Not sure I'd pay for Dart Vader (Score:2)